Jump Start - summer programme for new students

 See who Jump Start is for

-Jump Start is for students who will be starting the 1st year of an undergraduate (Bachelor's) degree at the University of Waikato in Semester A 2020.
+Jump Start is for students who will be starting the 1st year of an undergraduate (Bachelor's) degree at the University of Waikato in Trimester A 2021.
 You need to have gained entry to the University to join Jump Start, as you will be completing your first undergraduate paper.

 Who can apply?